bkumar0801/designpriciples/README.md

 We have shapes like Circle, Cube, Line and Square in code.
 Re-look at the code, carefully.
 Can you spot the problem?
 All shapes has some Area except Line.
 It has 0 area.

 As of now, Area method of Shape Line intentionally returning 0.
-But, ideally, we should throw an exception ```IActuallyDontHaveArea```.
+But, ideally, we should throw an exception ```IDontActuallyHaveArea```.
 This is a violation of the Liskov Substitution Principle.

 ```
 1     Shape shape = new Square(10);